lxtGH/GALD-DGCNet/README.md

 # High Performance Road Scene Semantic Segmentaion :tada:

-I will release the all the state-of-the-art models and code trained on Cityscape dataset including Deeplabv3, Deeplabv3+, PSPnet, DAnet, GloreNet, EMANet as soon as possible.
+I will release the all the state-of-the-art models and code trained on Cityscape dataset including Deeplabv3+, PSPnet, DAnet, GloreNet, EMANet as soon as possible.

 There is also a co-current repo for Fast Road Scene Semantic Segmentation:[Fast_Seg :zap: ](https://github.com/lxtGH/Fast_Seg) and thanks for your attention :smiley:

-# Some Advices on Training
-Please see the Common.md for the details.

-# Training & validation
+# Training & Validation
+## Training
+Note that we use apex to speed up training process.
+At least 8 gpus with 12GB are needed since we need batch size at least 8 and crop size at least 800 on Cityscapes dataset.
 Please see the train_distribute.py for the details.

+## Validation

 # Test & Demo

+## Demo File
-Please see the demo.py for the details.
+Please see the inference.py for the details.

+## Test File

 # Trained Model
+model with fine dataset.

+model with coarse dataset pretrained.

+# Some Advices on Training
+Please see the Common.md for the details.